 Situation Observation Comment 1.
 Do leaders/instructors for your Company programme have appropriate qualifications?
 2. What arrangements are there for First Aid treatment?
 3. Do you have and do you complete accident reports?
-4. Do you ensure that no younger children leave the premises unless in the care of an appropriate adult?
-5. Do you have a register of all the children and leaders present at every meeting?
+4. Do you ensure that no younger children and young people leave the premises unless in the care of an appropriate adult?
+5. Do you have a register of all the children and young people and leaders present at every meeting?
 6. Do you have the consent form details with you at all the meetings?
-7. Are children asked to help move or carry items that could be too heavy for them?
-8. Are you satisfied with the adults to children ratio?
+7. Are children and young people asked to help move or carry items that could be too heavy for them?